Ali Nuhu: Early life and education

-Ali Nuhu Mohammed was born in Maiduguri, Borno State, in north-eastern Nigeria.
-His father, Nuhu Poloma, hailed from Balanga local government area of Gombe State and his mother, Fatima Karderam Digema from Bama Local Government Area of Borno State.
-He grew up in Jos and Kano.
-After secondary school education, he received a Bachelors of art degree in Geography from the University of Jos.
-He did his National Service in Ibadan, Oyo State.
-He later attended University of Southern California for a course in film production and cinematic arts.
+Ali Nuhu Mohammed was born in Maiduguri, Borno State, Nigeria.
+His father, Nuhu Poloma, was from Balanga in Gombe State and his mother, Fatima Karderam Digema, was from Bama in Borno State.
+He grew up in Kano and attended Dawakin Tofa Science College.
+He had his degree in Geography from the University of Jos.

+After serving in the National Youth Service Corps for one year in Ibadan, he took courses in filmmaking from the Asian Academy of Film and Television in Delhi.
+He also studied transmedia story telling in the University of Southern California.

 Acting career

 Nuhu made his acting debut with the 1999 film Abin sirri ne.
 He is best known for his role in Sangaya, which became one of the highest-grossing Hausa films at the time.
-Ali Nuhu starred in several sequel films, including Azal, Jarumin Maza, and Stinda was awarded Best Actor in a supporting role during the African Movie Academy Awards in (2007).
+Ali Nuhu starred in several sequel films, including Azal, Jarumin Maza, and Sitanda and was awarded Best Actor in a supporting role during the Africa Movie Academy Awards in (2007).
 In 2019, Nuhu celebrated his 20th anniversary in the entertainment industry.
 He has appeared in about five hundred movies.